chef-boneyard/private-chef-administration/source/installation/ha.rst

 ==== =======

-Refer to your operating systems manual, or your site systems administrators, for instructions on how to enable this change.
+Refer to your operating systems manual, or your site systems administrators for instructions on how to enable this change.

 Create your private-chef.rb configuration file
 ----------------------------------------------